Nam-Anh/MathCalculatorCPP/README.md

 All header file is included in "header" folder

 This program has the following flow:
-1. Capture screen to get the image of the image containing some math expression
+1. Capture screen to get the screen of the image containing some math expression
    There is some sample screen-captured images in the folder Image/Rename

 2. Using opencv: